Ivory Coast sentences former PM Soro to life imprisonment for plotting coup | Law-Order

 An Ivory Coast court on Wednesday sentenced former prime minister and rebel leader Guillaume Soro in absentia to life in prison on charges of plotting a coup against his former ally President Alassane Ouattara.
 The court on Wednesday also handed 20-year prison sentences to several of Soro's close associates for participating in the coup plot.

 An Ivory Coast court on Wednesday sentenced former prime minister and rebel leader Guillaume Soro in absentia to life in prison on charges of plotting a coup against his former ally President Alassane Ouattara.
 Soro, who is in exile in Europe, was charged with conspiracy and an attempted attack on state authority.
-His lawyers have previously condemned the charges as politically motivated and said there was no evidence to show he was guilty.
+He has repeatedly denied the charges and denounced them as politically motivated.

+"This trial has demonstrated once again the corruption of the Ivorian judiciary and its wilful submission to the diktats of the executive," Soro said in a statement after the verdict.
+The case has raised tensions in a country still recovering from a brief civil war a decade ago, during which Soro led the rebels that swept Ouattara to power after a disputed election.

 Soro used the 2010-2011 civil war and its aftermath to stockpile hundreds of tonnes of weapons, United Nations investigators have alleged.
 Soro has denied this.